diversario/eventcast/example/README.md

 ### Example

-A simple example that interaction between two servers, as well as Eventcast REPL feature.
+A simple example that shows interaction between two servers as well as Eventcast REPL feature.

 Start servers in two terminal windows: